prachi-28/Learner-Edge/README.md

 ```
 Please make sure to set environment variable to Dart.
 Go to File->Settings->Language and Framework and enter the dart sdk path.

-Alternatively, the apk file can be fount at
+Alternatively, the apk file can be found at
 ```
 build\app\outputs\flutter-apk\app-release.apk
 ```